 They are buttons.

-The call to action is so important, so essential, so indispensable and so overwhelmingly powerful that you should not attempt to make anything but a plain button.
+The call to action is so important, so essential, and so overwhelmingly powerful that you should not attempt to make yours anything but a button.Click to tweet

-CTAs are not the place to unleash your creativity or to attempt to establish some new trend in the world of conversion optimization.
+CTAs are not the place to unleash your creativity or to attempt to establish some new trend in the world of conversion rate optimization.

-Generally speaking, buttons have the following characteristics:
+Generally speaking, buttons have a few basic characteristics:

 - They have a defined shape or border.